jinjagit/five_words/README.md

 Based on question posed in this video: [Someone improved my code by 40,832,277,770%](https://www.youtube.com/watch?v=c33AZBnRHks) by Stand-up Maths

-Some has done it in 6.5 microseconds (vs. the OP's > 1 month!).
+Someone has done it in 6.5 microseconds (vs. the OP's > 1 month!).
 I'll be happy with < 1 minute (using only a single thread).

 Uses this word list: https://raw.githubusercontent.com/dwyl/english-words/master/words.txt